-After a few days exhibiting you might not be able to remember exactly what you spoke to your first lead about on the first day.
-Here’s where it’s handy to keep a notebook or leads book to write down their name, job role, company and why they might be interested in your company.
+After a few days exhibiting, you might not be able to remember exactly what you spoke to your first lead about on the first day.
+Here’s where it’s handy to keep a notebook or leads book to write down their name, job role and company, and why they might be interested in your company.

 9. Write notes for your visitors

-Just like you might not remember exactly what you discussed with someone on day one, exhibition visitors are bombarded with information from all angles, and they might not be able to recall why your product or service is the best for them.
+In the same way that you might not remember exactly what you discussed with someone on day one, exhibition visitors are bombarded with information from all angles, and they might not be able to recall why your product or service is the best for them.
 When you hand out your business card or literature, write on it a few key words that will remind the visitor what you discussed.
-We’ve found printing slightly bigger cards with a space to write on is really useful to hand out with your literature.
+We’ve found that printing slightly larger cards with a space to write on is really useful to hand out with your literature.